 Many questions arise when we talk about the Malaysian airlines MH370.
-The main focus has been on how technology can fail in such a fool proof highly tech. plane Boeing 777.
+The main focus has been on how technology can fail in such a foolproof highly tech. plane Boeing 777.
 There can be many reasons behind the technology fail.
-Let us analyse in a systematic manner how the event unfolds.
+Let us analyze in a systematic manner how the event unfolds.

 After more than a week since the accident, investigators remained uncertain about its whereabouts.
 There are many insights into what may have happened.

 What we know: Nothing. " For the aircraft to go missing just like that … as far as we are concerned, we are equally puzzled as well," Azharuddin Abdul Rahman, director general of the Malaysian Civil Aviation Department, said this week.
 The aircraft model in question, the Boeing 777-200ER, has an excellent safety record.

 What we don’t know: Until searchers find the plane and its voice and data recorders, it may be difficult to figure out what happened.
 CNN national security analyst Peter Bergen says the range of possible reasons behind the disappearance can be divided into three categories: mechanical failure, pilot actions, and terrorism.
 But all we have are theories.

 There are cases like this that have happened before.

 It’s rare, but not unprecedented, for a commercial airliner to disappear in midflight.
 In June 2009,

 was en route from Rio de Janeiro to Paris when communications ended suddenly from the Airbus A330, another state-of-the-art aircraft, with 228 people on board.

 One of the most storied and enduring legends of aviation history, ace pilot Amelia Earhartdisappeared in her twin-engine monoplane Electra over the Pacific Ocean in 1937 in an attempt to circumnavigate the globe.